HilmaSabela/Store-s_Sales_Analysis-RevoU_SQLProject/README.md

 ![alt text](Result1.JPG)

 2. Provide 10 customer IDs with the largest total overall purchases.
-- Here is the SQL code for the answer
 ```sql
 SELECT TOP(10)
 customer_id, SUM(total) as total